ULHPC/tutorials/advanced/MATLAB/README.md

 results of your own commands.

-However as the second usage mode runs your script as a command, it __must__ contain the `quit` command at the end in order to exit the environment, otherwise after the script has executed Matlab will stay open, waiting for further input until the end of the walltime you set for the passive job.
+However as the second usage mode runs your script as a command, it __must__ contain the `quit` command at the end in order to close Matlab, otherwise after the script has executed Matlab will stay open, waiting for further input until the end of the walltime you set for the passive job, tying up compute resources needlessly.

 The following minimal example shows how to run a serial (1 core) MATLAB script for 24 hours in passive mode: